Mirepoix: German Suppengrün

 Suppengrün (/de/) means 'soup greens' in German; the Dutch equivalent is soepgroente.
 Soup greens usually come in a bundle and consists of a leek, a carrot, and a piece of celeriac.
 It may also contain parsley, thyme, celery leaves, rutabaga (swede), parsley root, and onions.
 The mix depends on regional traditions, as well as individual recipes.
 The vegetables used are cold-climate roots and bulbs with long shelf lives.
 Suppengrün act as herbs and impart hearty, strong flavours to the soup or sauce, providing a foil for other strong tasting ingredients such as dried peas and beans or pot roast.
 Large chunks of vegetables are slow cooked to make flavourful soups and stocks, and are discarded when the vegetables have given up most of their flavour.
 Finely chopped suppengrün are browned in fat and used as a basis for a finished sauce.
 The vegetables may also be cooked long enough until they fall apart, and may become part of the sauce or pureed to form the sauce.

 Italian soffritto

 In Italian cuisine, onions, carrots and celery are chopped to form a battuto, and then slowly cooked in butter or olive oil, becoming soffritto.
-It is used as the base for most pasta sauces, such as ragù (ragoût), but occasionally it can be used as the base of other dishes, such as sauteed vegetables.
+It is used as the base for many pasta sauces, such as ragù (ragoût), but occasionally it can be used as the base of other dishes, such as sauteed vegetables.
 For this reason, it is a fundamental component in Italian cuisine.
 It may also contain garlic, shallot, or leek.

 According to the Italian restaurateur Benedetta Vitali, soffritto means 'underfried' and is "a preparation of lightly browned minced vegetables, not a dish by itself".
 At one time it was called "false ragoût", because soffritto was thought to vaguely recall the flavour of meat sauce.